Skip to content

 • Route-centric view with flight segments, duration, domestic/international flags

-• View page with infolist and caches relation manager
+• View page with infolist, cache statistics, and caches relation manager

 Source: backend/app/Filament/Resources/DynamicFlightCacheRoutes/